rust-lang/rust/src/doc/book/strings.md

 assert_eq!("foobar", s);
 ```

+Note that you normally cannot access a `str` directly, but only through a `&str`
+reference.
+This is because `str` is an unsized type which requires additional
+runtime information to be usable.
+For more information see the chapter on
+[unsized types][ut].

 Rust has more than only `&str`s though.
 A `String` is a heap-allocated string.
 This string is growable, and is also guaranteed to be UTF-8. `String`s are
 commonly created by converting from a string slice using the `to_string`